TianbinLiu/CSA-FinalProject/README.md

     }

 Dialogue
+- adding a new dialogue
   - make a copy of the dialogueUnit1.html
   - change the character's name and image
   - make a copy of dialogueUnit1.js
   - change text within javascript nodes in the second half of the page to what you want your character to say

 Card game
 - adding more questions